RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 [Client Certificate Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Client_certificate_authentication)
 is supported by our REST API.
 To use the client certificate service, you must have your own certificate: either from a certificate authority (CA) such as Let's Encrypt, or you can generate one yourself.

+The **key-cert** object's client certificate status is validated by checking its `notBefore` and `notAfter` dates to ensure it is within its designated validity period.
+This involves comparing the current date against these dates: if the certificate is not yet valid (`notBefore`) or has expired (`notAfter`), it is considered invalid and an error is raised.
+This validation ensures that the certificate is only used within its valid time frame, maintaining secure and reliable authentication.

+Additionally, signed updates are only considered valid for an hour after they are signed.
+After that the authentication will fail.

 ### Examples

 - Create your own certificate: